CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 - Spend at least half of one day in one or more classrooms in a secondary school, observing teachers of any discipline teaching students (CS in Schools will help with placement where needed)

-- Attend a two day training workshop, learning the basics of being part of a secondary school classroom
+- Attend a training workshop, learning the basics of being part of a secondary school classroom

 - Meet their partner teacher at the workshop or at school